-Indicators:

-Neglect can be difficult to spot.
-Having one of the signs doesn't necessarily mean a child is being neglected.
-But if you notice multiple signs that last for a while, they might show there is a serious problem.
-Children and young people who are neglected might have:
+Definition: Indicators: The persistent failure to meet a child's basic Neglect can be difficult to spot.
+Having one of the physical and/or psychological needs, likely to signs doesn't necessarily mean a child is being result in the serious impairment of the child's neglected.
+But if you notice multiple signs that last health or development.
+Neglect may occur for a while, they might show there is a serious during pregnancy, for example, as a result of problem.
+Children and young people who are maternal substance abuse.
+Once a child is neglected might have:

-- Poor appearance and hygiene, being smelly or dirty (unkempt) - Being hungry or not given money for food - Having unwashed clothes, the wrong clothing, such as no warm clothes in winter - Health and development problems, regular illness or infections - Anaemia - Body issues, such as poor muscle tone or prominent joints - Medical or dental issues - Missed medical appointments, such as for vaccinations - Not given the correct medicines - Poor language or social skills.
+born, neglect may involve a parent or carer failing to: Poor appearance and hygiene, being smelly or dirty (unkempt) Provide adequate food Being hungry or not given money for food • Clothing and shelter (including exclusion from home or abandonment) • Having unwashed clothes, the wrong clothing, such as no warm clothes in winter Protect a child from physical and emotional harm or danger Health and development problems, regular illness or infections Ensure adequate supervision (including • Anaemia the use of inadequate caregivers) Body issues, such as poor muscle tone or Ensure access to appropriate medical care or treatment prominent joints Medical or dental issues It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+Missed medical appointments, such as for vaccinations Not given the correct medicines Poor language or social skills.